 About us

-Building trust and offering hope to vulnerable children
+Building trust and offering

-& what we do
+Who we are & what we do

 We advocate for children under the protection of the circuit court because of abuse, neglect, abandonment, or their parents’ inability to safely care for them.
 Court Appointed Special Advocates (CASAs) are officers of the court and, as such, are ordered to make assessments and recommendations to the judge regarding the best interest of the child to whom they are appointed.